haiiliin/pyabaqus/docs/source/_build/html/_sources/tutorials.rst.txt

     sketch = model.ConstrainedSketch(name='sketch', sheetSize=1.0)
     sketch.rectangle((0, 0), (1, 1))

-Is this code, we draw a sketch with a squre.
+In this code, we draw a sketch with a squre.
 Now we can create a part using this sketch:

 .. code-block:: Python

     part = model.Part(name='part', dimensionality=THREE_D, type=DEFORMABLE_BODY)
     part.BaseSolidExtrude(sketch=sketch, depth=1)

 The first line creates a 3D and deformable part.
-Then we use the extrusion method to create a part using the sketch.
+Then we use the :py:meth:`~abaqus.Part.Feature.Feature.BaseSolidExtrude` method to create a part using the sketch.

 Create some sets for boundary conditions and loads